 Profit-making: No information was found.

 Taxes and subsidies: According to the Regulations of the Ministry of Education on the Prescribing of the Measures to Assist Students in Private Schools as Individual Subsidies B.E.
-2558 (2015), pre-primary to upper secondary private educational institutions may apply for government per-student subsidy by applying and fulfilling the prescribed requirements.
+2558 (2015), pre-primary to upper secondary private educational institutions may apply for government per-student subsidies by applying and fulfilling the prescribed requirements.
 Additionally, further grants are available such as subsidies for teachers' salaries and loans.

 Private schools providing basic education can qualify for state-subsidized loans for construction and renovations (UNESCO).
 The Private School Act B.E.
 2550 (2007) (As Amended by the Private School Act (No. 2) B.E.
 2554 (2011)) Section 48 prescribes that the government shall provide subsidization and promotion to the Formal Schools in addition to the subsidy provided under Section 35 in accordance with the recommendations of the Commission, particularly, on the following matters;